CLI reference

 No.

-The act of recording a build teaches Launchable that the specified set of commits have turned into a build, and that this build is henceforth identified by the given name.
+The act of recording a build teaches Launchable that the specified set of commits has turned into a build and that the given name henceforth identifies this build.
 This forms the basis of how Launchable calculates the changes.

 record session